HomeSpan/HomeSpan/docs/Reference.md

   * returns *true* if a HomeKit Controller has requested an update to the value of the Characteristic, otherwise *false*.
 The requested value itself can retrieved with `getNewVal<>()`

 * `void setVal(value)`
   * sets the value of the Characteristic to *value*, and notifies all HomeKit Controllers of the change.
-Works with any integer, boolean, or floating-based numerical value.
+Works with any integer, boolean, or floating-based numerical value
+  * throws a runtime warning if value is outside of the min/max range for the Characteristic, where min/max is either the HAP default, or any new values set via a prior call to `setRange()`

 * `int timeVal()`
   * returns time elapsed (in millis) since value of the Characteristic was last updated (whether by `setVal()` or as the result of a successful update request from a HomeKit Controller)